 - University of Amsterdam, Netherlands (post-doc researcher, 2011-2012)

 - Humboldt University Berlin, Germany (post-doc researcher, 2007-2010)

 I have also held the following visiting positions:

 - Escuela Normal del Estado, San Luis Potosi, Mexico (visiting professor, 2014)

-- Pontíficia Universidade Católica de São Paulo, Brazil (visiting professor)
+- Pontíficia Universidade Católica de São Paulo, Brazil (visiting professor, regularly since 2010)

 - Jawaharlal Nehru University, India (visiting professor, 2010)

 - City University of New York, US (visiting scholar, 2009)

 Before that I accomplished doctoral studies in psychology, educational science and anthropology at the Free University Berlin in Germany.